 - What segments is your brand uniquely qualified to serve?

-Identify a few potential market segment opportunities, and then research to confirm that they are viable.
+Identify a few potential market segment opportunities, and then research to confirm they are viable.

 4. Research your potential segment.